Fact check: Did Trump really cancel Obama's Cuba deal?

 Well, did he?

-The president say so: “Effective immediately, I am canceling the last administration’s completely one-sided deal with Cuba.”
+The president says so: “Effective immediately, I am canceling the last administration’s completely one-sided deal with Cuba.”

 But the White House’s plans leave many of the Obama-era policies in place.